 It comes in either 52, 56, or 60 degrees.
-The 56 degrees is great because the bounce is around 12 degrees.
-That’ll make it easy to hit out of the bunker and will stop you from taking too much ground.
+Each of them has over 10 degrees of bounce, which makes it easy to hit out of the bunker and will stop you from taking too much ground.

-What’s cool about these wedges is that if you like the 56 degrees you can go out and get the entire set for around 100 bucks.
+What I might recommend is that you try one wedge for $100.
+If you like it then you can go out and get the entire set for around 250 bucks.
 You can’t really beat that value anywhere else.

 Since the wedge is a bit thinner compared to the CBX, I find it a little easier to lob the ball up in the air.
 Distance and forgiveness aren’t the same, but it does serve its purpose.